Sexual Harassment Lawyer: A Complete Guide

 The impact of sexual harassment extends beyond legal repercussions; it profoundly affects victims' mental and emotional well-being.
 Many experience anxiety, depression, or even post-traumatic stress disorder as a result of such encounters.

-These effects underscore the importance of addressing the legal and human sides of these incidents.
+These effects underscore the importance of addressing these incidents' legal and human sides.
 They remind us that behind every case are individuals whose lives have been profoundly altered.

 Homophobia Context